 Preheat oven to 400 degrees F.

-Sift together dry ingredients; flour, baking powder, salt, and sugar/lemon zest mixture.
-Using pastry blender, cut in the butter to coat pieces with flour.
+In a large bowl, sift together dry ingredients; flour, baking powder, salt, sugar, lemon zest, and poppy seeds.
+Using a pastry blender, cut in the butter to coat pieces with flour.
 Mixture should look like coarse crumbs.
 Make well in center and pour in heavy cream and lemon juice.
 Fold everything together; do not overwork.
-Fold in the dried blueberries until you have what looks like shreds of dough.

 Serving Size 1